JacksonRPayne/MNIST-Projects/README.md

 # MNIST-Projects
-A collection of machine learning projects using my neural network library and the MNIST database of handwritten digits
+A collection of machine learning projects using my neural network library written in numpy and the MNIST database of handwritten digits

 # Features
 The neuralnetwork.py file provides